alexandergmzx/embedded_assignments/Assignment_for_Week_2/README.md

 - **build** - Builds all object files in project (links as well) and the output file
 - **clean** - Removes all generated files

-Example - Make the output file, try it in the unix computer then remove the generated files:
+Example - Make the output file, try it in the unix computer then remove the generated files (The platform is not specified because the host is teh default platform):
 ```
 make build
 ./c1m2.out